 - c.
 Objectives examined this day - d.
-Methods used (very brief only necessary if the procedure deviated from the manual procedure) - e.
+Methods used (very brief only necessary if procedure deviated from manual procedure) - e.
 Preliminary results presentation and discussion

 Include raw data tables or figures as specified in the individual lab write-ups.
-Figures and/or tables should include appropriate statistical analysis; for example, y (flow rate) is linear in x (rotameter setting) as y = mx + b with a correlation coefficient of $R^2 = 0.98$, $m = ... \pm 95\%$ Confidence Interval and $b = ... \pm 95\%$ Confidence Interval.
+Figures and/or tables should include appropriate statistical analysis; for example, y (flow rate) is linear in x (rotameter setting) as y = mx + b with a correlation coefficient of $R^2 = 0.98$ , $m = ... \pm 95\%$ Confidence Interval and $b = ... \pm 95\%$ Confidence Interval.
 The corresponding 'preliminary discussion' could be as brief as: "Flow rate is linear in rotameter setting with an $R^2 = 0.98$ ".
-Use regression analysis; 'trendline' is not acceptable (except for drawing the line of the curve on the figure).
+Use regression analysis; 'trendline' is not acceptable (except for drawing the line of curve on the figure).
 Data spreadsheets may be submitted as part of your raw data presentation.
-Reporting the R^2 is insufficient as an independent statistical metric; confidence intervals and/or Standard Error (SE) should always be used in accordance with an error propagation analysis.
+Reporting the $R^2$ is insufficient as an independent statistical metric; confidence intervals and/or Standard Error (SE) should always be used in accordance with an error propagation analysis.
 Interpreting ANOVA tables and using these statistical methods will be outlined in the in-class lectures.

-PR is due by 5 pm on typically the day that corresponds to two weekdays following the laboratory session.
-You MUST send the PR as an attachment in an email to the appropriate TA supervising your experiment.

-An electronic copy of your graded PR will be returned to you at the beginning of the following lab session to help you with the preparation of your formal report.
+PR is due by 11:59 pm two days following the laboratory session.
+You MUST upload the PR to Avenue to Learn (\Content\Assignments) and you must e-mail your PR to the TA that instructed you in week 1.
+An electronic copy of your graded PR will be returned to you before the beginning of the following lab session to help you with the preparation of your formal report.